yunsecode/scss-order/README.md

 If you set `"orderList": ["height", "width"]`, the orderList will going th be: `"orderList": ["height", "width", "position", "z-indez", ...]`

-⚠️ The `changeOnSave` `showErrorMessages` `autoFormat` option is currently not in use.
+⚠️ The `changeOnSave` `autoFormat` option is currently not in use.
 It's included in the configuration settings as a placeholder for future functionality that may be introduced to enhance the tool's capabilities.
 Please keep an eye on future updates for when this feature becomes available !